• Skip to primary navigation

 Pears - Conference pears are a variety known for their sweet and juicy flesh.
 When combined with the tartness of the Bramley apples, they create a lovely blend of flavours in the fruit filling.

-Cinnamon - with its aromatic and earthy flavour, it pairs wonderfully with the apples and pears.
+Cinnamon - with its aromatic and earthy flavour it pairs well with the apples and pears.

 Light Brown Sugar - used in the fruit filling to sweeten the fruits as they bake.
 You could use caster sugar or golden caster sugar if you prefer.